agardnerIT/site/_posts/2022/2022-10-03-openfeature-intro.md

 I believe rules can be created like `getColour` where `green` is returned `X%` of the time, `blue` is given `Y%` of the time and so on.

 OpenFeature has a concept called `evaluation context` which means you can pass in dynamic data at runtime that can be used by the Provider to evaluate a flag.
-Imagine traffic on a certain IP range (US-based users) receive one value and and European-based users get a different flag value.
+Imagine users on a certain IP range (US-based users) receiving one value and European-based users get a different flag value.

 # Where Can I Find Out More?